OpenSrcCM/CM-Plan-Site/README.md

 ### Managing Virtual Machine(s)

-Everytime you fully excerise "build - package - deploy", you will need to run the enable-functionality.bsh script.
+Everytime you fully exercise "build - package - deploy", you will need to run the enable-functionality.bsh script.

 This ensures your are testing any changes made to /app/bin/Vagrant files at least daily.
 This also assumes you are not making vagrant file updates in the /deploy directory.
 Refer to the /deploy/README.txt.